ME-ICA/tedana/CONTRIBUTING.md

 Alternatively, running all unit tests is relatively quick and should be fairly comprehensive.
 Running all `pytest` tests will be useful for pre-pushing checks.
-When you open a Pull Request, CircleCI will run all tests.
+Regardless, when you open a Pull Request, we use CircleCI to run all unit and integration tests.

 ```
 # All tests; final checks before pushing